lpedrouzo/mcmt_gnn/README.md

 - Duplicate detection removal
 - Removing detections with area less than `min_bb_area`

+This is done for the single-camera tracking estimations that will be used  on the validation set.
 Look at the task keys:

 ``` yaml
 04_filter_sc_tracking: